DARIAH-DE/TopicsExplorer/README.md

 # Explore your own text collection with a topic model – without prior knowledge.
 The text mining technique _topic modeling_ has become a popular procedure for clustering documents into semantic groups.
 This application introduces a user-friendly workflow which leads from raw text data to an interactive visualization of the topic model.
 All you need is a text corpus and a little time.

-> “Topic modeling algorithms are statistical methods that analyze the words of the original texts to discover the themes that run through them, how those themes are connected to each other, and how they change over time.” – [David M. Blei](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf)
+> Topic modeling algorithms are statistical methods that analyze the words of the original texts to discover the themes that run through them, how those themes are connected to each other, and how they change over time. – [David M. Blei](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf)

 ## Overview